Treating Founder (Chronic Laminitis) without Horseshoes, Section 11

 Right, February 1, l998.
 6 weeks after the heels lowered, the frog is obviously healthier.
 No longer have quarter flares from overly high heels.
 This shape is also more "self-cleaning," more like a wild foot, which is a healthier scenario.

 Left, December 21, l997, the day I first lowered the heels.
 White line the most solid-textured I'd seen it in 10 years.
+In retrospect, the heels were still not low enough!

 Right, February 15, l998.
 Compare with December 21--the frog has widened and the heels spread considerably in 8 weeks since the heels lowered.
 White line continuing to get narrower.
 All photos are of right fore.
 I was not paring and shaping the sole and bars correctly here, though.